OttoChu/Hunter-Vs-Prey/README.md

     pip install -r ./dep/requirements.txt

+To start the game, fun the following command:

+    python ./src/main.py

 ***Good Luck and have fun!***

 # How to Play
 * Press 'WASD' to move the Hunter around.

-* Press 'E' to toggle the special move.
+* Press 'E' to toggle the special ability.

 ## Rules
 1. Squares that you can be on are represented as 🌳.